Road to Reopening

 You can also see a list of our digital services at spl.org/StayingHome.

 I don’t have a Library card.
 Can I apply for one online?

 Yes!
 If you don’t have an active account with The Seattle Public Library, go to spl.org/card to sign up for a digital Library card.
 To be eligible, you must be 13 years or older, live in Seattle and have a mobile phone to verify your account.
-People who successfully sign up will get immediate access to the OverDrive collection of 200,000 e-books and e-audiobooks, and to the rest of the Library’s resources within two or three days.
+People who successfully sign up will get immediate access to the OverDrive collection of 200,000 e-books and e-audiobooks, and to the rest of the Library’s resources (including placing holds on physical materials) within two or three days.

 Also, through our Library Link program, if you are a Seattle Public School student in grades K-12, or a Seattle Public School teacher in grades K-12, you can access the Library’s digital books and online resources.
 Find out more at spl.org/LibraryLink.

 I have a Library card, but can’t figure out how to sign into my account online.

 Due dates for all materials have been extended to Oct.
 15, 2020.
 Due dates may be further extended once the Library has set a reopening date.
 We will post an update once we have that information.

 How can I stay up to date on Library operations during the closure and what’s available?

 We will post updates to this page and our social media channels on Facebook and Twitter.
 When there are major updates, such as anticipated re-openings or extended closures, we will reach out to patrons via email as well.

 Can I contact the Library through chat, email or phone during the closure?